iv-org/documentation/docs/community-installation-guide.md

 Edit the configuration according to your environment.
 The example is very well commented.
 Notable fields include `invidious_companion` and `invidious_companion_key` to ensure that the companion container is connectable.
 If you changed the `$POSTGRES_PASSWORD`, then it should be configured to match in the `db` field.
 The field `hmac_key` is **mandatory**.

-> [!WARNING]
+!!! warning

-> The Invidious container may fail to start or operate as expected if the `config.yml` is not correctly configured.
+    The Invidious container may fail to start or operate as expected if the `config.yml` is not correctly configured.

 ### Confirm the container services are generated